AntonioEscamilla/antonioescamilla.github.io/_teaching/2018-comp-vision-teaching-2.md

 Project-based work will allow students to delve deeper into topics such as basic image manipulation and operations, color segmentation, video processing and analysis, filtering techniques, and transformations.
 In addition, practical applications such as the use of ArUco markers for augmented reality, the implementation of hand and body detection models, and pose classification systems will be explored.

 This course is developed around a Notion page as its central axis.
-Access is open to anyone interested in the topic or the methodology.[Notion site](https://foil-bamboo-097.notion.site/Visi-n-Artificial-83054a02d41e486a9c758431115bde89).
+Access is open to anyone interested in the topic or the methodology.
+[Notion site](https://foil-bamboo-097.notion.site/Visi-n-Artificial-83054a02d41e486a9c758431115bde89).